Murders of Lauria Bible and Ashley Freeman: Media coverage

 The disappearances of Bible and Freeman were profiled on America's Most Wanted in 2000, and on Unsolved Mysteries in 2001.
 The case was later featured on the series Vanished with Beth Holloway.
 In 2013, it was profiled on the documentary series Disappeared on Investigation Discovery.

 In September 2018, one of the main witnesses in the case against Ronnie Busick, as well as the cold case investigators who filed the charges, gave their first interviews to the Tulsa World for a special report.

 The case was featured in a new four-part series on HLN titled Hell In The Heartland starting June 2, 2019, which hoped to shed more light on the disappearances of the girls and the main suspects.
 The show was hosted by the creator of the show and crime writer Jax Miller, who also wrote a book on the girls' disappearances.
 Released in July 2020, it is titled Hell in the Heartland: Murder, Meth and the case of Two Missing Girls.

 On Jun 7, 2021, People Magazine Investigates profiled the case with the episode Bible Belt Massacre.

+In February 2026, an episode of the Casefile true crime podcast series covered this case: Casefile Archives 5: Laura Bible & Ashley Freeman, which is an updated production of Case 03: Laura Bible & Ashley Freeman.